All Procedures

 Topical eye ointment is advised to be used twice a day and ice may be applied to the eyelids for the first 24 hours.
 Stitches may be removed after one week.
 Patients should sleep with their head up for two nights and may shower the next day.
 The resolution of swelling may vary up until 2 weeks, however, people can expect to return to work in approximately five to ten days.
 Use of contact lenses may be resumed after two weeks.
 Alcohol consumption and strenuous activity should be discontinued until three weeks after the surgery.
 Anticoagulants and antiplatelets may be resumed by day 2.

+Usually, final results are appreciated after 3-4 months.
 Long-term results may last for several years and some patients may have the look permanently.
 Patients should pay attention to the instructions after surgery for maximum results.
 Since people will continue to age naturally, sun protection may help to maintain the result.